boldbi/bold-bi-docs/docs/faq/how-to-create-a-custom-google-app-and-generate-a-client-id-and-secret.md

 3. Click **Save And Continue**.
 4. **Scopes for the Google APIs:** Scopes allow your application to access your user's private Google data.
 ![Scope Page](/static/assets/faq/images/scope.png)
-   * For the authentication, the default scope (email, profile, OpenID) is sufficient, you don't need to add any sensitive scopes.
-It is generally best practice to request scopes incrementally, at the time access is required, rather than upfront.
+   * For authentication, the default scope (email, profile, OpenID) is sufficient.
+You don't need to add any sensitive scopes.
+It is generally best practice to request scopes incrementally when access is required, rather than upfront.
 Learn more.
    * For the **Google Analytics 4** required scopes are email, profile, and AdSense.
    * Click **Add Or Remove Scope**.
-   * **Non-sensitive Scope:** Scopes express the permissions you request users to authorize for your app and allow your project to access specific private user data from their Google Account.
+   * **Non-sensitive Scope:** Scopes define the permissions you are requesting users to authorize for your app and enable your project to access specific private user data from their Google Account.
 5. On the **Optional Info Tab**  (optional), click **Save And Continue**.
-6. On the **Final Review** tab, Check **Verification Status**, if your application needs verification then click **Submit for Verification** to submit your application for verification.
+6. On the **Final Review** tab, check the **Verification Status**.
+If your application needs verification, click **Submit for Verification** to submit your application for verification.

-   > **Note:** If the verification status fails, it will throw an alert message stating that the application is unauthorized.
+   > **Note:** If the verification status fails, an alert message will be thrown stating that the application is unauthorized.

 7. On the **Credential** page, click **Create Credentials** and choose **Oauth Client ID**.
 ![Oauth page](/static/assets/faq/images/oauthpage.png)